 In war, the best approach to take is to go after your enemy’s “Achilles Heel”.
 In World War Two, Germany’s Achilles Heel was oil.
 They had very limited fuel production, most of it being synthetic.
-Once we started bombing their fuel production facilities, they could fly their planes or get very far with their Panzers.
+Once we started bombing their fuel production facilities, they couldn’t fly their planes or get very far with their Panzers.
 For the Japanese, the Achilles Heel was imports.
 So sinking their merchant fleet basically ended their weapons production, plus starved their population.
 So when the next big war starts, it is only logical to assume that our enemies will attack our Achilles Heel.

 The modern West has an Achilles Heel.
 It’s blindingly obvious when it is pointed out.
 Our entire society, our entire way of life is dependent on a single commodity; Electricity.
 Without it, just about everything that we do comes screeching to a halt.

 Electrical power generation is concentrated at a few sites.
 The electrical grid itself is extremely vulnerable and is virtually unprotected.
 On top of that, repairing any kind of major damage to the power distribution system takes a lot longer than we would like, even when the cause was just a major storm.
 And this is only when the only damage is broken power lines.

 Much worse is when a power plant itself is damaged.
 The problem isn’t that it would take time to repair it, the problem is the scarcity of repair parts.
 No one is really making generators or any of the equipment needed to replace major electrical systems.
 This is because there is little ongoing demand for this stuff.
 So if a lot if it is suddenly damaged, it could be quite a while until power is restored.